 - 4.4.1 Robots must be constructed and programmed in a way that their movement is not limited to only one dimension (defined as a single axis, such as only moving in a straight line).
-They must move in all directions, for example by turning. - 4.4.2 Robots must respond to the ball in a direct forward movement towards it.
-For example, it is not enough to basically just move left and right in front of their own goal, it must also move directly towards the ball in a forward movement.
-A robot must be able to seek and approach the ball anywhere on the field. - 4.4.3 A robot must touch the ball that is placed no further than 20 cm from any point on its convex hull within 10 seconds.
+They must move in all directions, for example by turning. - 4.4.2 Robots must respond to the ball in a direct forward movement towards it. - 4.4.3 A robot must touch the ball that is placed no further than 20 cm from it within 10 seconds.
 If a robot does not do so within the time limit, it is deemed to be damaged.
-(See Damaged Robots.) - Robots may enter the goals.
+(See Damaged Robots.) - 4.4.4 Robots may enter the goals.